 This season she is soul mate of Muziekgebouw aan ‘t IJ, Amsterdam, because of her ‘elegant, driving and colourful post-minimal music’.
 In this capacity she was given carte blanche to programme five concerts at her own discretion.
 It is typical for Moore that she devoted one of these concerts entirely to the work of fellow composers.

 Like father, like daughter

-The piece is inspired by the enormous amount of waste floating through space.
+In Space Junk she again testifies of her deep concern for the world in which we live.
+The composition is inspired by the enormous amount of waste floating through space.
 Millions of fragments of spacecraft and obsolete satellites collide with each other.
 The fragments shoot away at great speed and in turn damage satellites that we use for communication, navigation, climate observation and safety.

 Moore’s concern about this invisible but life-size problem didn’t come out of the blue.
 Her father Chris Moore is a physicist at the Mount Stromlo laser tracking station in Australia.
 For this institute he makes visual models of the data collected about the space waste.
 Daughter Kate translates this data into music; during the performance of Space Junk, images of the debris floating through space are projected.

 ‘I have selected fifty pieces of junk, which I have divided into five families’, says Kate Moore.
 ‘The duration of the notes is based on the time that these pieces are visible on the horizon, but then accelerated 200 times – in proportion, of course.
 I also calculated the pitches in this way.’

 Besides the instrumental music she made a soundtrack in surround sound, also based on the data from the laser research.
 ‘The soundtrack has four layers, which refer to as many times at which the measurements take place.
 At night you can sometimes see the objects when they’re caught in the laser beams.
 You think they are stars, but because they make strange movements, you know that they are pieces of space grit, very scary.’